 To Grill the Asian Marinated Chicken

-Add "for the chicken" ingredients to a small mixing bowl.
+Add the "for the chicken" ingredients to a small mixing bowl.

 Whisk until well combined.

-Add the chicken into a food storage bag and pour the marinade over the top.
+Add the chicken to a food storage bag and pour the marinade over the top.

 Seal up the bag and refrigerate for 24 hours or at least overnight (the longer, the better).